Panel tackles issue of missing, slain Native Hawaiian women - NewsBreak

 The panel, created by the state House earlier this year, aims to gather data and identify the reasons behind the problem.
 As of now, few figures exist, but those that do suggest Native Hawaiians are disproportionately represented among the state's sex trafficking victims.

-determined 710 Indigenous people disappeared there between 2011 and September 2020 and that Indigenous people made up 21% of homicide victims even though they are only 3% of the population.
-In Minnesota, a task force led to the creation of to provide
+Wyoming's task force determined 710 Indigenous people disappeared there between 2011 and September 2020 and that Indigenous people made up 21% of homicide victims even though they are only 3% of the population.
+In Minnesota, a task force led to the creation of a dedicated office to provide ongoing attention and leadership on the issue.

 The Urban Indian Health Institute's report didn't include data on Native Hawaiians because the organization is funded by the Indian Health Service, a U.S. agency that serves Native Americans and Alaska Natives but not Native Hawaiians.
 The Seattle institute didn't have the resources to extend the study to Hawaii, Director Abigail Echo-Hawk said.